 A visa is an official document, usually stamped or glued inside a passport, giving permission from a foreign authority for you to enter a country.

 Visas are issued by foreign government offices in Canada.
+Contact your destination’s embassy or consulate in Canada well before you plan to leave on your trip to find out if you need a visa to enter the country or stay for a longer period of time.
 Requirements, fees and processing times vary, depending on the country and type of visa you need.
 The most common categories are business, work, student and tourist visas.

 Remember that representatives from the country to which you are travelling need to see your passport before issuing a visa.
 If you cannot visit the foreign government office in person and must mail your passport, use secure mail services and enclose a stamped, self-addressed return envelope.